Family Services

 Psychological Evaluations

 The Court may order one or both parties to submit to a mental health evaluation by a Court appointed evaluator.
 The evaluation may include, but not be limited to, the following: psychological testing, interviews, other diagnostic tools, review of prior mental health treatment records, and other health-related records.
 Parties are responsible for the cost of a Psychological Evaluation, as instructed in the Court Order and/or by the evaluator.
-A final report is filed and sealed by the Court.
+A written report is filed and sealed by the Court.

 Substance Use